hsoft/webtop/README.md

 It's built on curses using [ncurses-rs][ncurses-rs]

-## Status

-Very early development.
-This project is mainly a sandbox for me to learn Rust in, but it's shaping along well.
-Want to learn Rust with me?
-Contributions welcome.

 ## Features

 * Live stats: repeadly polls the target log file
 * Stats by Host, Path and Referer
+* Drill down single visit stats
-* Can read from STDIN *continuously* ([goaccess][goaccess] doesn't do that)
+* Can read from STDIN *continuously* ([goaccess][goaccess] doesn't do that) so you can `tail -f` from a Docker container and pipe this in `webtop`.
 * ncurses (console) interface

+## Status & Roadmap

+Early development.
+This project is mainly a sandbox for me to learn Rust in, but it's shaping along well.
+Because of this, I think I'll aim for shaping this into an actual program.

+Want to learn Rust with me?
+Contributions welcome.

+Things I want to do before 1.0 are:

+### Multiple log files support

+When using multiple log files, we would get merged visits stats, so a host visiting `site1` would be the same as the host visiting `site2`, but we'd also have specific stats subsites.
+For example, `/some/path` in `site1z wouldn't be considered as the same as `/some/path` in `site2`.

+This is something that other similar apps like goaccess lack but that I'd find useful.

+### Full drill-down

+Make each base table "drill-down"-able, with navigable subtables which can also be drilled down, up to our atomic structure, the visit.

+### More log formats

+For now, there's support for only one log format.
+We need more.

+### Better stats

+* Bandwidth stats
+* Resource types filtering (ignore image, CSS and JS hits)
+* Better usage of screen estate for tables
+* Alternative sort criteria

+### Documentation

+Developer and user documentation.

 ## Compiling